microsoft/Power-Fx/docs/numbers.md

 JavaScript and JSON has no decimal data type.
 Many users of decimal in JSON will wrap the decimal number in a string to avoid floating point rounding of the number by JSON parsers.

 When used with an untyped object, the **Value** function will accept a number in one of three formats:
-- As a JSON number literal: `{ "Value": 1.234 }`.
+- JSON number literal: `{ "Value": 1.234 }`.
 Despite using a floating point notation, the precision of the original number will be honored to the degree possible, meaning that `{ "Value": 1.2345678912345678901 }` will retail all decimal places, despite being beyond the precision of a standard JavaScript floating point number.
-- As a JSON string literal containing a number: `{ "Value": "1.234" }`
+- JSON string literal containing a number: `{ "Value": "1.234" }`.
+The number must use dot as the decimal separator have no other punctuation such as thousands separators.
-- As a JSON BigInt literal: `{ "Value": 1234n }`
+- JSON BigInt literal: `{ "Value": 1234n }`.

 The **Float** function will only accept a JSON number literal.